-The catalytic activity and effectiveness of a Catalytic Combustor can be improved by following this "MAJOR CLEANING PROCEDURE".
-For normal maintenance, refer to your stove operation manual.
-Major cleaning should not be required more than once a year for heavy-use stoves and every two years for light-use stoves.
+The catalytic activity and effectiveness of a two to three year old Süd-Chemie Catalytic Combustor can be improved by following this "MAJOR CLEANING PROCEDURE".
+For normal maintenance refer to your stove manufacturer's operation manual.
+Major cleaning should not be requires more than once a year for heavy-use stoves and every two years for light-use stoves.
 This procedure should be followed only if the owner feels comfortable with performing this procedure.
 If not, a trained chimney sweep should be contacted.

-Before attempting this cleaning procedure, familiarize yourself with your stove operation manual.
-Improper removal, handling or reinstallation of the catalytic combustor can damage it or your stove.
+Before attempting this cleaning procedure, familiarize yourself with your stove manufacturer's operation manual.
+Improper removal, handling, or reinstallation of the catalytic combustor can damage it or your stove.

-This cleaning procedure is for the catalytic combustor only, and it does not reduce or eliminate the need for regular chimney inspection and cleaning.
+This cleaning procedure is for the catalytic combustor only and does not reduce or eliminate the need for regular chimney inspection and cleaning.